Skip to Content

 Research Interests

 He joined Johns Hopkins after 29 years at the University of Maryland, where he served lengthy stretches as chair of the Department of Electrical and Computer Engineering and director of the Center for Automation Research.
-He is a member of Johns Hopkins’ Mathematical Institute for Data Science and the Center for Imaging Science.
+He is a member of Johns Hopkins’ Center of Imaging Science, the Center for Language and Speech processing, the Institute for Assured Autonomy, and the Mathematical Institute for Data Science.

 Chellappa’s research has shaped the field of facial recognition technology—developing detailed face models based on shape, appearance, texture, and bone and muscle structure.
 Under a recent program called Janus, he and his team have developed a high-accuracy face recognition system that serves critical needs for federal and commercial sectors.
 The team has also worked on modeling facial expressions, with potential for a variety of medical applications.